jdunkerley/jdunkerley/AWS Developer.md

         - Works on single instance
     - Blue/Green
         - As per immutable but swap URL in DNS at end
+        - Create new environment, deploy to it, swap URLs
 - Code and configuration in an S3 bucket
     - Config written in JSON or YAML
     - Called `.config` in `.ebextensions` folder